ActuallyAdequate/Chimaera/core/rules/character.md

 #### Competition

-Everything is a struggle to achieve as people vye for power, resources and strength.
+Everything is a struggle to achieve as people vie for power, resources and strength.
 Everyone is responsible for their own success, and you struggle to rely on others, because you know deep down that everything has its price.

 #### Mutualism